-This will help you update eggnog recipes to avoid the risk of foodborne illness.
+Is it time to update your eggnog recipes to avoid the risk of foodborne illness?
 Refrigerated eggs with clean, uncracked shells can still be contaminated with Salmonella bacteria.

-Eggs must be cooked to 160 degrees Fahrenheit to kill bacteria such as Salmonella that may be present.
+Eggs must be cooked to 160°F to kill bacteria such as Salmonella that may be present.
 If your eggnog recipe calls for raw eggs, it may not be safe.
 Adding alcohol inhibits bacterial growth, but it cannot be relied upon to kill bacteria.

 Eggnog may be safely made at home by using whole, liquid, or pasteurized eggs.
 Pasteurized eggs are found next to regular eggs at the store.
 Egg substitutes can also be used.
 These products have been pasteurized.
 Using a pasteurized product means that no further cooking is necessary.

-If using regular eggs that have not been pasteurized use a recipe in which you cook the egg mixture to 160 degrees Fahrenheit.
-At 160 degrees the egg mixture thickens enough to coat a spoon.
+If using regular eggs that have not been pasteurized use a recipe in which you cook the egg mixture to 160°F. At 160 degrees the egg mixture thickens enough to coat a spoon.
 Follow the recipe carefully.
 Refrigerate it at once.
 When refrigerating a large amount of cooked eggnog, divide it into several shallow containers.
 Then it will cool quickly.

 If a recipe calls for folding raw, beaten egg whites into the eggnog, use pasteurized eggs.
 It has not been proven that raw egg whites are free of Salmonella bacteria.

 If you purchase eggnog from your local grocery store, the eggnog has been prepared with pasteurized eggs.
 You do not need to cook it.